quic-interop/quic-network-simulator/sim/scenarios/corrupt-rate/README.md

 This scenario uses a bottleneck link similar to the [simple-p2p](../simple-p2p) scenario and optionally allows configuring the link to corrupt packets in either direction.
-Packets to be corrupted are chosen randomly in both directions, based on rates specified by the user.
+Packets to be corrupted are chosen randomly in both directions, based on rates specified by the user, but no more than a given number of packets are corrupted in a row.

 This scenario has the following configurable properties: